uweseimet/scsi2pi/README.md

 # What is SCSI2Pi?

-SCSI2Pi is an advanced alternative to the <a href="https://github.com/PiSCSI/piscsi">PiSCSI software</a> for the PiSCSI/RaSCSI board.
+SCSI2Pi is the advanced and more performant alternative to the <a href="https://github.com/PiSCSI/piscsi">PiSCSI software</a> for the PiSCSI/RaSCSI board.
 SCSI2Pi provides an improved device emulation, higher transfer rates, new tools for the board's initiator mode and <a href="https://www.scsi2pi.net/en/piscsi_comparison.html">numerous new features</a>.
-These add to the <a href="https://www.scsi2pi.net/en/scsi2pi.html">extensive improvements</a> I contributed to the PiSCSI project in the past.
 SCSI2Pi is compatible with the PiSCSI web UI and the <a href="https://www.scsi2pi.net/en/app.html">SCSI Control app</a>.<br />
 You can switch from PiSCSI to SCSI2Pi in seconds, simply by installing a <a href="https://www.scsi2pi.net/en/downloads.html">package with the SCSI2Pi binaries</a>.
 No time-consuming compilation is required.<br />
 SCSI2Pi emulates several SCSI or SASI devices like hard drives, CD-ROM drives, printers or network adapters at the same time.
-You can easily add a range of devices to computers like 68k Macs, Atari ST/TT/Falcon030, Amiga, Unix workstations, samplers or other computers with SCSI port.
+You can easily add a range of devices to computers like 68k Macs, Atari ST/TT/Falcon030, Amiga, Unix workstations, samplers or other computers with SCSI port.<br />
+The <a href="https://www.scsi2pi.net">SCSI2Pi website</a> addresses regular users and developers, whereas the information on GitHub is rather developer-centric.
+The website also provides <a href="https://www.scsi2pi.net/en/downloads.html">binary development and release packages</a> and information on the <a href="https://www.scsi2pi.net/en/app.html">SCSI Control app</a> for Android.

 # Who am I?

-In the past I was the main contributor for the PiSCSI SCSI emulation.
-I revised the backend architecture, added a remote interface and re-engineered most of the legacy C++ code.
-The code was updated to C++-20, which is the latest C++ standard you can currently use on the Pi.
-All in all this resulted in more modular code and drastically improved <a href="https://sonarcloud.io/project/overview?id=uweseimet_scsi2pi>SonarQube code metrics</a>.
-Besides adding numerous <a href="https://www.scsi2pi.net/en/scsi2pi.html">new features</a> and improving the compatibility with many platforms, I also fixed a range of bugs in the legacy codebase and added an extensive set of unit tests.<br />
+In the past I was the <a href="https://www.scsi2pi.net/en/scsi2pi.html">main contributor</a> to the PiSCSI SCSI emulation.
+I revised the backend architecture, added a remote interface and re-engineered most of the legacy C++ code so that it uses modern C++.
+This resulted in more modular code and drastically improved <a href="https://sonarcloud.io/project/overview?id=uweseimet_scsi2pi">SonarQube code metrics</a>.
+Besides adding numerous <a href="https://www.scsi2pi.net/en/scsi2pi.html">new features</a> and improving the compatibility with many platforms, I also fixed a range of bugs and added an extensive set of unit tests.<br />
-I am also the author of the <a href="https://www.scsi2pi.net/en/app.html">SCSI Control app</a> for Android, which is the remote control for your PiSCSI/RaSCSI boards.
+I am also the author of the <a href="https://www.hddriver.net">HDDRIVER driver software for Atari computers</a> and the <a href="https://www.scsi2pi.net/en/app.html">SCSI Control app</a> for Android, which is the remote control for your PiSCSI/RaSCSI boards.
 SCSI Control supports both SCSI2Pi and PiSCSI.
 The full range of app features requires SCSI2Pi, though.

 # How is SCSI2Pi related to PiSCSI?